opsi-org/python-opsi/README.md

 This is the Python library behind the client management-tool opsi.

+## License

+This library is released under the AGPLv3 and the copyright belongs to uib GmbH if this is not noted otherwise in the file itself.

 ## Documentation

 You can use Sphinx to build the documentation.